Blu3wolf/BMS-Docs/Acronyms.md

 TFR | Terrain Following Radar |
 TGP | Targeting Pod |
 TGT | Target |
-TIR | TrackIR | A cheap and nasty headtracker.
+TIR | TrackIR | A cheap and nasty headtracker (AKA the best on the market).
 Get EDTracker instead.
 TMS | Target Management Switch | A 4 way switch on the SSC.
 Context sensitive, used for a wide variety of tasks in the avionics suite.
 Essential.
 TOF | Time of Flight |
 TOS | Time Over Steerpoint  |